Aikido

 Managing vulnerabilities was a pain.
 SCA findings, SAST, DAST… everything was spread across different tools (AWS Inspector, SonarCloud, and Detectify to name a few).
 It became the classic whack-a-mole game of “Hey, did anyone look into this vulnerability yet?”

-“Managing security became the classic whack-a-mole game of “Hey, did anyone look into this vulnerability yet?”
+“Before Aikido, managing security was the classic whack-a-mole game of “Hey, did anyone look into this vulnerability yet?”

 Each tool worked in isolation.
 There was no unified view.
 Vulnerabilities had to be manually triaged and assigned.
 It slowed everything down.
 Our security team was doing most of the heavy lifting, and adoption of security tools and practices across the wider engineering team was low.